xamarin/xamarin-forms-samples/WorkingWithListviewNative/README.md

 ---
 name: Xamarin.Forms - Working with ListView Native Layouts
-description: "The Xamarin.Forms layout engine is very powerful, enabling developers to express their screens in a way that can be rendered... #ui"
+description: "The Xamarin.Forms layout engine is very powerful, enabling developers to express their screens in a way that can be rendered...
+(UI)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - ui
 urlFragment: workingwithlistviewnative
 ---
 # Working with ListView Native Layouts